SammyShaw/SammyShaw.github.io/_posts/_2022-01-19-enhancing-targeting-accuracy.md

 * Recall = **0.69** meaning that of all *actual* delivery club signups, we predicted correctly 69% of the time
 * F1-Score = **0.734**

-Since our data is *somewhat* imbalanced, looking at these metrics rather than just Classification Accuracy on it's own - is a good idea, and gives us a much better understanding of what our predictions mean!
-We will use these same metrics when applying other models for this task, and can compare how they stack up.
+Since our data is somewhat imbalanced, looking at these metrics is a good idea, and gives us a much better understanding of what our predictions mean.
+The same metrics can be applied to the other classification models for this task, so we can compare them to find out what type of algorithm works the best.

 <br>

 ### Finding The Optimal Classification Threshold <a name="logreg-opt-threshold"></a>

 By default, most pre-built classification models & algorithms will just use a 50% probability to discern between a positive class prediction (delivery club signup) and a negative class prediction (delivery club non-signup).

 Just because 50% is the default threshold *does not mean* it is the best one for our task.
+A lower or higher probability threshold (although counterintuitive) may actually predict the data better.

-Here, we will test many potential classification thresholds, and plot the Precision, Recall & F1-Score, and find an optimal solution!
+Different thresholds can be used, and the accuracy metrics can be plotted, to find the optimal solution threshold.

 <br>

 ```python

 # set up the list of thresholds to loop through